-Note: Depending on your arrival time, we apply for the Tibet Group Visa (TGV) the same day or next day as we need at least 2-3 working days to prepare the TGV at the Embassy of Republic of China in Kathmandu.
+Note: Depending on your arrival time, we apply for the Tibet Group Visa (TGV) the same day or the next day as we need at least 2-3 working days to prepare the TGV at the Embassy of the Republic of China in Kathmandu.

 A full day sightseeing tour will combine various monument culture and Heritage site within the valley- Boudhanath Buddhist Stupa, Pashupatinath Hindu Temple, Kathmandu durbar square, Swoyambunath Buddhist.
 KTM Durbar Square, Hanuman Dhoka museum and Kumari (virgin) living goddess temple.
 Overnight at hotel

-After breakfast at the hotel, we take you to Patan Durbar Square to explore Patan Durbars, Mahaboudha, Krishna Temple, Kumbeshwor Temple, Golden Temple and etc. You feel like Patan has been exposed before you as an open museum presenting stunning carved windows, intrinsic roof struts, statues of gods and goddesses, temples designed in Pagoda Style with erotic carvings and metalwork faces and many other beautiful facets.
+After breakfast at the hotel, we take you to Patan Durbar Square to explore Patan Durbars, Mahaboudha, Krishna Temple, Kumbeshwor Temple, Golden Temple and etc. You feel like Patan has been exposed before you as an open museum presenting stunning carved windows, intrinsic roof struts, statues of gods and goddesses, temples designed in Pagoda Style with erotic carvings and metalwork faces, and many other beautiful facets.
 Additionally, you will also get to see the handicraft center in Patan.
-And proceed to Bhaktapur Durbar Square is a home of unique culture and finest display of craftsmanship.
+And proceed to Bhaktapur Durbar Square is a home of unique culture and the finest display of craftsmanship.
 It is said that Bhaktapur only places in Nepal which is remained untouched by Western Culture.
-Golden Gate, Lion Gate, Art Gallery, Nyatapola Temple, Statue of King Bhupindra and fifty-five windowed Malla Palace are the points of pride of Bhaktapur.
+Golden Gate, Lion Gate, Art Gallery, Nyatapola Temple, Statue of King Bhupindra, and fifty-five windowed Malla Palace are the points of pride of Bhaktapur.
 And drive back to the hotel.